-My research seeks to better understand processes of adolescent identity development from a psychological anthropology perspective.
-I bring together anthropology’s insights into how cultural institutions shape the field of potential identities and psychology’s insights into how individuals internalize these identities to construct a self-concept.
-By looking at both the broader social processes and individual psychological processes, we get a more complete understanding of how identities operate in the world.
+My dissertation research when I was a PhD student sought to better understand healthy youth development.
+Taking an interdisciplinary approach, this research brought together anthropology’s insights into how culture shapes understandings of well-being and normalcy and psychology’s insights into how individuals internalize these understandings to construct their own sense of self.
+By looking at both the broader social processes and individual psychological processes, we get a more complete understanding of how youth across the world develop.

 - Ethnographic participant-observation

 - In-depth interviews